WaleedMuslem/ADL2_Quiz/Documents/Requirement_Specification.md

 Non-Functional Requirements:
 - Performance: Ensure the application responds promptly to user interactions, with minimal delays, to provide a smooth and engaging user experience.

+-Quality: Create an aesthetically pleasing and user-friendly interface as well as optimize the application's code and data transfer processes to operate efficiently, reducing load times and resource consumption.